pentaho/pentaho-platform/README.md

 This module is a GWT front end for the pentaho platform, allowing users to navigate the repository, execute and schedule content, as well as administer the platform

 ## assembly
-This module creates the BA Server archive and contains the samples and other content needed for the BA Server.
+This module creates the Pentaho Server archive and contains the samples and other content needed for the Pentaho Server.